Hiroshima Bay from Mt. Misen, Miyajima, Hatsukauchi, Hiroshima Prefecture (広島県、廿日市市、宮島、弥山), November, 2021

 I am a computational linguist (which means that I have some things in common with grapefruit).

-I am a Research Scientist at Google in New York.
+I am a Research Scientist at Google, formerly in New York, now in Tokyo.

 From January, 2009, through October 2012, I was a professor at the Center for Spoken Language Understanding at the Oregon Health and Science University.